chubby-c-a-t/proton-ge-isolated-launcher/README.md

 - Flatpak sandboxing
 - Per-application Wine prefixes

-The primary objective is to reduce the host attack surface by ensuring each executable is jailed within its own discrete Wine prefix with restricted filesystem access, while also offering convenience as applications can be run by a simple right-click via the GUI if the .desktop file is configured and prefixes are automatically generated with sensible naming based on the executable filename, as implemented by this script.
+The primary objective is to reduce the host attack surface by ensuring each executable is jailed within its own Wine prefix with restricted filesystem access, while also offering convenience as applications can be run by a simple right-click if the .desktop file is configured.
+The script automatically generates Prefixes with naming based on the executable filename.
 Proton-GE was utilised as it offers high compatibility when running Windows software on Linux, especially for niche applications in some cases over vanilla Wine.
+Overall the implementation attempted to offer a combination of security and convenience when running Windows applications on Linux.

 This approach is relevant when handling untrusted binaries or installers from unknown sources.
 It can increase security when running potentially trojanised software downloaded from unofficial sources.